If you’re living in Portugal with children, here is a guide to education in Portugal.

 Pre-school education for children between the ages of three and five is still optional.
-It is provided by kindergartens, which are run by a variety of State organisations, charitable institutions, private schools and cooperatives, unions and other organisations.
+Kindergartens are run by a variety of state organizations, charitable institutions, private schools, cooperatives, and unions.

 Basic education (ensino básico) is compulsory and free for everyone.
 It is intended for children aged between six and fifteen.
 Pupils who complete this schooling receive a certificate of basic education.

 This level of teaching extends over nine years and comprises three cycles:

 - The first cycle lasts for four years.
 This is taught by one teacher (who may be assisted by others in specialized areas).
 Emphasis is placed on the integrated development of studies and activities and the teaching of a foreign language may begin;

 - The second cycle, lasting two years, covers interdisciplinary areas of basic education;

 - The third cycle lasts for three years.
 It is structured as a set of disciplines or groups of disciplines, incorporating various elements of vocational training.
 Classes are taught by a single teacher per subject or multidisciplinary educational field.

 Basic education is intended to provide a common general training that: